Chinnababu03/Certi-Mocktest/README.md

 # Certi Mock App

-A professional-grade quiz application designed for Google Cloud Professional Data Engineer certification preparation.
+A professional-grade quiz application designed for certification preparation.
 This application uses a multi-tier serverless architecture on Google Cloud Platform (GCP) and features a premium dark glassmorphism UI.

 ## 🌟 What This Project Does